autmav/autmav_reviews/summaries/MDE.md

 ![Untitled2](https://user-images.githubusercontent.com/106483656/185747128-da6aa709-c7ed-4e4f-9452-06cc74a48841.jpg)

 The neural network architecture proposed in this work is inspired by Alhashim and Wonka, whose CNN architecture consists of an encoder based on transfer learning, and a simple decoder.
 The feature extractor in the said work is a pretrained DenseNet-169 model using the ImageNet dataset.
 The encoder of their model is a custom network pre-trained on Kaggle’s Cats vs Dogs dataset.
 The network uses Max pooling and ReLU activations throughout.
 The network uses a weighted combination of four losses—mean absolute depth error (ADE), the scale-invariant (S-I) function proposed by Lee et al. , image gradient (IG) loss and structural similarity (SSIM) loss function for training.
-We used ADE, S-I and IG functions as defined in Alhashim and Wonka.
+They used ADE, S-I and IG functions as defined in Alhashim and Wonka.
 The architecture greatly reduces model complexity and ensures efficiency.

 4. The data rates for pose and speed information are 200 Hz and 100 Hz, respectively.